Oh, and there was Keanu Reeves, of course.

-How to catch-up with Xbox E3 2018 press conference again
+How to watch the Xbox E3 2019 press conference again

 It is also available to watch on Microsoft's own video service, Mixer.